Volue-Public/energy-smp-docs/docs/mesh/rest-api/introduction.md

 - Perform calculations, and
 - Closing the session and cleaning up memory.

-Within a session data is automatically updated from stored changes and recalulation is only done for the parts that has changed since last read operation of the same data information.
+Within a session, data is automatically updated from stored changes and recalulation is only done for the parts that have changed since the last read operation of the same data information.

-**Notice!** It is advised to use long-running sessions instead of frequently creating new sessions for operations yielding the same data information.
+_**Note!**_ It is recommended to use long-running sessions instead of frequently creating new sessions for operations yielding the same data information.

 ### Sequence diagrams

 #### Simple read operation

 This is describing a way to execute one or more read operations in an operation that completes fairly quickly.
-The example is using the ReadTimeSeriesValues method, but is valid for any API method that is not changing data.
+The example is using the `ReadTimeSeriesValues` method, but is valid for any API method that is not changing data.

 ![SimpleReadSession](images/simple-read-session.png)

 #### Simple write operation with commit

 This is describing a way to execute one or more write operations in an operation that completes fairly quickly.
-The example is using the WriteTimeSeriesValues method, but is valid for any API method.
-The Commit method will store all changes added in the session to the database.
+The example is using the `WriteTimeSeriesValues` method, but is valid for any API method.
+The `Commit` method will store all changes added in the session to the database.

 ![SimpleWriteSessionWithCommit](images/simple-write-session-commit.png)

 #### Simple write operation with rollback

 This is describing a way to execute one or more write operations in an operation that completes fairly quickly.
-The example is using the WriteTimeSeriesValues method, but is valid for any API method.
-The Rollback method will revert all changes added in the session.
+The example is using the `WriteTimeSeriesValues` method, but is valid for any API method.
+The `Rollback` method will revert all changes added in the session.

 ![SimpleWriteSessionWithRollback](images/simple-write-session-rollback.png)

 #### Long running read operations

 This is describing how a long-time running session that reads information from Mesh can be implemented.
-The example is using the ReadTimeSeriesValues method, but is valid for any API method that is not changing data.
+The example is using the `ReadTimeSeriesValues` method, but is valid for any API method that is not changing data.

 ![LongRunningReadSessions](images/long-running-read-session.png)

 #### Long running write operations

 This is describing how a long-time running session that both reads and writes information from and to Mesh can be implemented.
-The example is using the WriteTimeSeriesValues method, but is valid for any API method.
+The example is using the `WriteTimeSeriesValues` method, but is valid for any API method.

 ![LongRunningWriteSessions](images/long-running-write-session.png)